Jane Morgan: Middle years

 Morgan performed in musicals on the stage and Broadway.
 She appeared in Can-Can, The King and I, Kiss Me, Kate, Gentlemen Prefer Blondes, Bells Are Ringing, Anniversary Waltz, Affairs of State, Hello, Dolly and others.

 Morgan's agent died in 1959 and her new manager, Jerry Weintraub, was able to obtain bookings for her in many noted US venues.
-Morgan divorced Larry Stith in 1964 and married Weintraub, more than a decade her junior, in 1965; the couple later adopted three daughters.
-Morgan also had a stepson Michael from Weintraub's first marriage.
+Morgan divorced Larry Stith in 1964 and married Weintraub, more than a decade her junior, in 1965; Weintraub had a son, Michael, from his first marriage, and he and Morgan adopted three daughters.
 Morgan and Weintraub separated in the 1980s, but never divorced.
 Weintraub died in 2015.

 In 1960, she recorded the English-language version of an Italian song, Romantica.

 Later years

 After Morgan performed on Broadway, she said, "Being on Broadway was one of the most exciting things in my life because I had always dreamed of it".

 Morgan's two final albums were for RCA Records: her last LP, Jane Morgan in Nashville, yielded two moderate hits on the country music charts, including her answer to Johnny Cash's song, "A Boy Named Sue", titled "A Girl Named Johnny Cash" (written by comic Martin Mull).
 She performed the song on Cash's eponymous television series in early 1971.

 The only other time Morgan had recorded without formal arrangements was on her hit single, "Fascination"; nevertheless, she was reportedly dubbed "The Countryest Girl in Nashville" by the crew.
 She retired from performing in 1973, but appeared occasionally over the years at special events and benefits.
 She worked as a production assistant to her husband (producer Jerry Weintraub) on films including the remake of Ocean's Eleven.

 On December 10, 2009, Morgan performed at the UNICEF Ball honoring her husband, Jerry Weintraub, held at the Beverly Wilshire Hotel, singing "Ten Cents a Dance" and "Big Spender".
 Known as Jane Weintraub, she divides her time between Malibu, California, Palm Springs, California and Kennebunkport, Maine.
 She owned Blueberry Hill Farm in Kennebunkport, Maine from 1958.

 Morgan's collection of her unique performance gowns spanning from the 1950s to the 1980s were exhibited to the public for the first time, premiering at the Brick Store Museum in Kennebunk, Maine, in February 2022.

 Morgan celebrated her 100th birthday on May 3, 2024.
-She died at her home in Naples, Florida, on August 4, 2025, at the age of 101.
+She died at her home in Naples, Florida on August 4, 2025, at age 101.

 Notable associates

-Morgan performed for French President Charles de Gaulle, and for five U.S. Presidents: John F. Kennedy, Richard Nixon, Gerald Ford, Jimmy Carter, and George H.W.
-Bush.
+Morgan performed for French President Charles de Gaulle, and for five U.S. Presidents: John F. Kennedy, Richard Nixon, Gerald Ford, Jimmy Carter, and George H. W. Bush.
 She toured with Jack Benny and John Raitt, and appeared at the Grand Ole Opry; two of her RCA singles hit the Billboard country charts in 1970.